rdfostrich/article-jws2018-ostrich/content/related-work.md

 with a drop each time a new snapshot is created.
 The IC/TB hybrid Jena approach has slowly increasing evaluation times for each version, but they are significantly lower than the regular TB approach.
-The queries of BEAR-C can currently not be solved by the archiving strategies in a straightforward way, but they are designed to help foster the development of future RDF archiving solutions.
+The queries of BEAR-C currently can not be solved by the archiving strategies in a straightforward way, but they are designed to help foster the development of future RDF archiving solutions.
 While queries of BEAR-A and BEAR-B are just triple pattern queries and therefore do not cover the full SPARQL spectrum, they provide the basis for more complex queries, as is proven by the [TPF framework](cite:cites ldf), which makes them sufficient for benchmarking.

 [EvoGen](cite:cites evogen) is an RDF archive systems benchmark that is based on the synthetic [LUBM dataset generator](cite:cites lubm).
-They extended the LUBM generator with additional classes and properties for introducing dataset evolution on schema-level.
+It is an extension of the LUBM generator with additional classes and properties for introducing dataset evolution on schema-level.
-EvoGen enables the user to tweak parameters of the dataset and query generation process, for instance to change the dataset dynamicity and the number of versions.
+EvoGen enables the user to tweak parameters of the dataset and query generation process, for example to change the dataset dynamicity and the number of versions.

 While EvoGen offers more flexibility than BEAR in terms of configurability.
 BEAR provides real-world datasets and baseline implementations which lowers the barrier towards its usage.
-That is why in this work we will use the BEAR dataset for benchmarking our system.
+That is why we will use the BEAR dataset in this work for benchmarking our system.